Robinson College, Cambridge: Buildings and grounds

+Chapel

+The chapel of Robinson College was built as an integral part of the main campus complex.
+It projects into the central court with a long form that swells outwards at the east end.
+The dominant feature of the chapel is a large asymmetrical stained glass wall positioned behind the altar.
+Designed by John Piper and made by Patrick Reyntiens, the window, entitled Light of the World, was commissioned in 1978 and installed in 1980.
+The semi-abstract design, comprising 66 individual glass panels arranged as an inverted asymmetrical pyramid, shows the sun to the upper left which expands out to fields of green and blue, with leaf and floral details.
+It is framed by a stepped wall that, from the inside, partly conceals the window from view at an angle.
+A smaller window in the ante-chapel is also by Piper and Reyntiens.

+Piper, in collaboration with Metzstein, also designed much of the liturgical furniture, including the altar table, lectern and font.
+A ceramic wall plaque showing the Deposition of Christ was designed by Piper and realised by Geoffrey Eastop.
+In a gallery positioned above the ante-chapel is a Frobenius organ.
+Separating the ante-chapel from the main space is a bronze screen with naturalistic leaf design rising towards the organ loft, together with external bronze fittings, all by Jacqueline Stieger.

 Conferences

 As one of Cambridge's most important conference centres, Robinson hosts conferences when undergraduate students are absent.

 Student life

 Students of the college are represented by the Robinson College Students' Association, or RCSA, headed by a President, with members of the college elected to the RCSA committee every year.
 Politically, Robinson is generally seen as liberal.
 Robinson has supplied a large number of Green Officers to the Cambridge University Students' Union in recent years and in 2008 was judged the most environmentally friendly college in Cambridge.

 Like other colleges, Robinson provides its students with recreational facilities such as a JCR, MCR, TV room, art room, café and bar.
 As a result of its other role as a conference centre, the college is equipped with two auditoria that are available for student use during term; the smaller one being frequently used by the college's film society and the larger by the "Brickhouse Theatre Company" (dramatic society).
 There is also a purpose-built party room that hosts college "bops" and other entertainment.
 Musical talents are catered for by a music room, CD library and chapel.

 There are also several sports teams, covering most major sports: everything from water polo and cricket to rowing and rugby union.
 Robinson has become successful in hockey, winning the Cambridge colleges league and colleges Varsity match against Oriel College, Oxford, in 2009–2010, in addition to becoming mixed cuppers champions by beating Churchill College, Cambridge.